 These pumpkin muffins are crowd pleasers.
-They a perfect way of eating pumpkin that everyone can enjoy, in or out of treatment, kids or adults.
-And they’re easy enough to make that you can pull them together even when you’re feeling weary.
+They a perfect way of eating pumpkin that everyone can enjoy, from those in or out of treatment to kids and adults.
+Plus they’re easy enough to make... that you can pull them together even when you’re feeling weary.

-4. In a small bowl, mix together the remaining 1 teaspoon of sugar and reserved ¼ teaspoon cinnamon.
-Sprinkle the tops of the muffins, then bake for 25 minutes, or until golden brown and a wooden pick comes out clean.
+In a small bowl, mix together the remaining 1 teaspoon of sugar and reserved ¼ teaspoon cinnamon.
+Sprinkle the tops of the muffins, then bake for 25 minutes, or until golden brown and a wooden toothpick comes out clean.

 Please use pumpkin without any added flavorings or spices – you’re going to be adding in your own!

 If you have it, you can use 2 teaspoons of pumpkin pie spice instead of the cinnamon, nutmeg, cloves, and ginger.
 Still use ¼ teaspoon of cinnamon for dusting.

 If you cannot fine whole wheat pastry flour, use ¾ cup all purpose flour and ¾ cup whole wheat flour instead.